-- 1. Training: As these problems appear to be an issue of applied skills, we could institute improved and more frequent training although training in the class room does not take into account incident stress which is possibly the biggest cause of inadvertent hyperventilation.
-Back as far as 1986, Cummins et al, published an article entitled: "Ventilation skills of emergency medical technicians: A teaching challenge for emergency medicine".
-This problem was also reported in Resuscitation in 2004 in a paper entitled "Retention of Ventilation Skills by Emergency Nurses" by De Regge et al. In this study of resuscitation skills using Bag-Valve-Mask resuscitators" the authors concluded that "Skill retention, even immediately post training, was insufficient using current technology". - 2.
+- 1. Training: As these problems appear to be an issue of applied skills, we could institute improved and more frequent training although training in the class room does not take into account incident stress which is possibly the biggest cause hyperventilation. inadvertent Back as far as 1986, Cummins et al, published an article entitled: "Ventilation skills of emergency medical technicians: A teaching challenge for emergency medicine".
+This problem was also reported in Resuscitation in 2004 in a paper entitled "Retention of Ventilation Skills by Emergency Nurses" by De Regge et al. In this study of resuscitation skills using Bag-Valve-Mask resuscitators" the authors concluded that: - 2.
 Technology: With the current, seemingly ineffective transfer of skills from a class room setting to the field, it may be that technology, not the skill and training of the rescuer, is the way forward to improving ventilation performance.